 Watching your child grow is an enjoyable element of being a parent.
-Their growth is also an important aspect of monitoring their health and development.
-During your baby's first year, their rate of growth will vary at different times and they will have something called growth spurts.
-During these periods, they will have a greater rate of weight gain.
+Their growth is also an essential aspect of monitoring their health and development.
+During your baby's first year, their rate of growth will vary at different times, and they will have something called growth spurts.
+During these periods, they will have a higher percentage of weight gain.
 If you are a breastfeeding mom, then baby growth spurts are something you should be aware of as it may affect feeding patterns.

 Newborn growth spurts can be surprising, especially to a first-time parent who has not experienced these phases before.
 However, if you are aware of the signs to look for, then you should be well prepared to cope with your baby's growth spurt.
 Here are some of the key growth spurts signs to look out for:

-Each baby is different and this applies to their rate of growth.
-If your baby is not having a growth spurt at the same time as another baby of the same age, then this is not necessarily something to be concerned about.
+Each baby is different, and this applies to their rate of growth.
+If your baby is not experiencing a growth spurt at the same time as another baby of the same age, then this is not necessarily something to be concerned about.
 Typically, a baby growth spurt will happen around the following times: